In this guide

 Encrypting your portable devices is a more advanced method of protecting personal information.
-It scrambles the data until the correct password is supplied and in the event that your hardware goes missing its files will remain inaccessible unless the new owner is able to break the password.
+It scrambles the data until the correct password is supplied, and in the event your hardware goes missing files will remain inaccessible unless the new owner is able to break the password.
 It also means that if you need to wipe the data the deleted files will not be recoverable, and that’s useful when selling a used device as well as remotely wiping a stolen handset or tablet.

 In order to use it though you must have a passcode enabled, so if you don’t use one already head into the settings for your iPhone or iPad and configure it.